 Clean the filter regularly.
-The frequency of cleaning the filter depends on the environment in which you use the projector If you use the projector in an office or home every day, we recommend that you clean the filter once a week (or about every 200 hours).
+The frequency of cleaning the filter depends on the environment in which you use the projector.
 See "Filter counter" in the Setting Menu for details.

 If the projector detects that the filter is clogged, a "Filter warning" icon (red) will appear on the screen and "WARNING FILTER" indicator on the top panel will blink.
 Stop using the projector immediately and clean or replace the filter.